GenomeDK/genomedk-docs/content/getting-started.rst

 .. code-block:: console

     [local]$ rsync -e ssh -avz /path/to/data user@login.genome.au.dk:data

+Windows doesn't have :program:`rsync` installed, so you must resort to one of the options listed above.

 If you want to upload a folder, but also delete files that you deleted in the source folder from the destination: